HafsaWaheed54/Colorchanger/README.md

 - 📱 **Modern UI**: Beautiful, responsive interface that works on all devices
 - ⚡ **Fast Processing**: Process images in seconds with optimized algorithms
 - 💾 **Instant Download**: Download your transformed designs immediately
-- 🖼️ **Multiple Formats**: Supports PNG, JPG, JPEG, GIF, BMP, and TIFF files
+- 🖼️ **Multiple Formats**: Supports PNG, JPG, JPEG, GIF, BMP, TIFF, WEBP, and ICO files
+- 📏 **Any Size**: No file size or dimension limits - process images of any resolution

 ## Installation